MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 the sortedSegments are all of the segments from any Point in the <b>K</b> to any point not in <b>K</b>, sorted by distance

     Note for optimization: You likely don't need to sort all of the segments since we have already sorted them at each Point.
-Likely you could get the best 3 segments not pointing to other Points contained in the Knot since we will not go beyond this until we make a new Knot.
+Likely you could get the best 3 segments not pointing to other Points contained in the Knot since we will not go beyond this until we make a new Knot that encapsulates this one.

-Next, so that we can look at [Points](#point) and [Knots](#knot) interchangeably, lets make some interface or abstract class above both of them:

-### Virtual Point

-all of the stuff from [Points](#point) and [Knots](#knot) combined and generalized!

 ### Is that All?